-Top 15 Amazing Things To Do in Zagreb
+15 Amazing Things To Do in Zagreb, Croatia

-The many amazing things to do in Zagreb make this city a real highlight in Croatia.
-Lots of travelers are visiting the coast of the Adriatic Sea or the beautiful Croatian islands, however, more and more tourists also decide to take a city trip to the Croatian capital.
+The many fantastic things to do in Zagreb make this city a real highlight in Croatia.
+Many travelers are visiting the coast of the Adriatic Sea or the beautiful Croatian islands, however, more and more tourists also decide to take a city trip to the Croatian capital.
 And not without reason!
-A visit to Zagreb is definitely worth it, because this metropolis has a lot to offer.
+A visit to Zagreb is definitely worth it because this metropolis has a lot to offer.
 While sightseeing, you can explore a beautiful old town, marvel at the shortest funicular in the world, visit interesting museums and discover magnificent viewpoints.
 But what are the ultimate best things to do in Zagreb and which attractions should not be missed?

-In this guide you will find the absolute best attractions and things to do in Zagreb.
+In this guide, you will find the absolute best attractions and things to do in Zagreb in Croatia.
 In addition, we show you beautiful pictures, give great insider tips and show you where to stay.

 General information about Zagreb